Bypass navigation bar

 Blog Posts About Commercial Music

-More than 30 years later, Cedar Valley Commercial Music graduates perform and are employed around the world.
+Nearly 40 years later, Cedar Valley Commercial Music graduates perform and are employed around the world.
 They are professional artists, composers and arrangers, studio and live sound engineers, radio and television staff and music retailers and marketers.
 Community colleges across Texas have replicated our program.

 In our studios, students can: